MrKOSMOS/zx-fiver/README.md

-# gb-fiver
+# zx-fiver

-FIVER is like Wordle, but for the Nintendo Game Boy!
+FIVER is like Wordle, but for the Sinclair ZX Spectrum!

 Play online here: https://arpruss.github.io/fiver